 In 2018, Illinois became the 37th state to ratify the amendment; Nevada having done so in 2017 (NPR, 2017).
 That left the ERA one state short of the three-quarters of the states total needed for passage of a constitutional amendment.
 Virginia then passed the ERA in early 2020.

 What happens now?
 The original deadline for ratification has long passed, although the 27th Amendment was first proposed in 1789 and was not ratified until 1992.
 Congress would need to vote to void its earlier deadline in order to confirm the result.
 But in the meantime five states (Nebraska, Tennessee, Idaho, Kentucky, and South Dakota) that originally passed the ERA have attempted withdrawn their support.
 Are the votes of those states now null and void?
 The issue is likely to go the Supreme Court for resolution.

-Media Literacy Connections: Analyzing the Equal Rights Amendment in the Media
+Media Literacy Connections: The Equal Rights Amendment on Twitter and other Social Media

 The Equal Rights Amendment (ERA) continues to be a sharply contested constitutional topic.
 An Associated Press/NORC Center for Public Affairs Research poll in 2020 found that 3 in 4 Americans support the amendment, but that support has not translated into making the ERA part of the Constitution.

 Meanwhile, proponents and opponents make extensive use of the media, particularly social media, to build support for their side of the issue.

 In these activities, you will explore how the ERA is being discussed on social media and then you will design a social media campaign to convince politicians to vote for the passage of the ERA.

 - Activity 1: Evaluate how the ERA is Discussed on Twitter

 - Activity 2: Design a Social Media Campaign for the ERA

 Suggested Learning Activities